GraC2H5OH/project-activity-1.6/README.md

 ## How to play
 download all files from ttt_game folder and put them in one folder.
 After that you just need to compile tic-tac-toe.py
+#### ATTENTION!
+Save and close all your .py files before starting this(game will kill all python process after closing)

 ## Badges
 ![Codacy Badge](https://api.codacy.com/project/badge/Grade/672be0ba1f8a43818b65189a4a077620)